 Continued Growth in Faculty Scholarship Support

 The Office of the Provost is committed to supporting faculty scholarship in all its forms across the humanities, social sciences, business, education, science, engineering and the health sciences.
-This year the Office of the Provost is pleased to have coordinated and overseen an increase in funding for faculty development and scholarship.
+The Office of the Provost is pleased to have coordinated and overseen an increase in funding for faculty development and scholarship in recent years.

-For academic year 2019-2020, the total funds that will be distributed for faculty development and scholarship are over $500,000.
+For academic year 2019-2020, the total funds distributed for faculty development and scholarship were over $500,000.
 In addition, the increase in funding has resulted in an increase in the number of faculty being supported.
-Combined, funding for 2019-2020 will be provided to 99 full-time faculty members across all five Schools.
+Combined, funding for 2019-2020 was provided to 99 full-time faculty members across all five Schools.